 3. Tirupati Balaji Temple

 This comes is one of the important religious places to cover in Kurukshetra.
 A must for religious people.
 If you have not been able to visit Tirupati (Andhra Pradesh) then here is a Golden chance for you to seek the blessing from Lord Tirupati in Kurukshetra itself.
-Just close to might water body Brahm Sarovar lies the newly build Tirupati Balaji temple dedicated to God Vishnu is a new addition to Kurukshetra.
+Just close to the mighty water body Brahm Sarovar lies the newly build Tirupati Balaji temple dedicated to God Vishnu is a new addition to Kurukshetra.
 It was built especially for devotees of Lord Tirupati Balaji who resides in the North of this country.

 4. Shri Krishna Museum

 The biggest museum of Kurukshetra “The Museum” is worth paying a visit if you have some interest in the museum.
 It showcases the life and mystique of Shri Krishna.
-It covers Krishna’s multifaceted personalities and adventures as shown in the Mahabharata and the Bhagavata Purana.
+It covers Krishna’s multifaceted personality and adventures as shown in the Mahabharata and the Bhagavata Purana.

 It is divided into two blocks with three galleries in each part.
 Some of the most attractive items on display are stone sculptures, leaf etchings, miniature paintings, bronze castings, clay pottery, and terracotta artifacts.